rustadadam/PF-GAP/notes.md

     a.
 Added a predict method to the class rdst_GAP
 7. Also added QGAP K-fold tests
 8. Built out the Redcomets k-fold tests
+9. Added FreshPrince to the stock_data -> Created the correct proximities
+10.